MaikKlein/csgo-pro-nades/README.md

 # Pro nades
-This document contains a list of common nades that are using in a professional setting.
-All nades are recorded on 128 tick.
-Nades that don't work on 64 tick will have an addiontal `setpos` command.
+This document contains a list of common nades that are used in a professional setting.
+All nades are recorded on 128 tick server.
+Nades that don't work on 64 tick server will have an addiontal `setpos` command.

 # Server config
 `nade.cfg`